-What is Elon Musk's Starship?
+Starship gets FAA approval - but what exactly is Elon Musk's space vehicle?

 The payload bay would also host common areas, storage space, a galley and a shelter where people could gather to shield from solar storms, where the Sun belches out harmful charged particles into space.

-Starship might also play a role in Nasa's Artemis programme, which aims to establish a long-term human presence on the Moon.
-In 2020, SpaceX was awarded $135m by Nasa to advance the design of Starship so it could be used as a crewed lunar lander.
+Starship will also play a key role in Nasa's Artemis programme, which aims to establish a long-term human presence on the Moon.
+In April 2021, the US space agency awarded SpaceX with a $2.89bn contract to develop Starship into a lander capable of delivering astronauts to the lunar surface this decade.

 The version tailored for Artemis flights would not possess the heat shield or flaps that are necessary for a return journey to Earth.
-Instead, the Starship Human Landing System would remain in space after its initial launch from Earth, to be used for multiple trips between lunar orbit and the Moon's surface.
+Instead, the Starship Human Landing System would remain in space after its initial launch from Earth, so that it could eventually be used for multiple trips between lunar orbit and the Moon's surface.

 The uncrewed, or cargo, version of Starship features a payload bay that opens up like the mouth of a crocodile.
 This would allow it to be used for launching satellites.
-SpaceX says the huge payload capacity opens up possibilities for new types of robotic science mission, including telescopes larger than the James Webb observatory - the forthcoming successor to Hubble.
+SpaceX says the huge payload capacity opens up possibilities for new types of robotic science mission, including telescopes larger than the James Webb observatory - the successor to Hubble which launched in December 2021.

-The system could even be used for high-speed journeys between different destinations on Earth.
+The system could also be used for space tourism: Elon Musk has promised a trip around the Moon in 2023 to the Japanese online retail billionaire Yusaku Maezawa.
+It could also carry out high-speed journeys between different destinations on Earth.

 Musk says that Starship could eventually carry people to destinations in the "greater Solar System", including gas giants such as Jupiter.
 But this remains a long-term objective.